QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 CVR is short for *cover*.
 It simply measures the fraction of spectrogram cells in a given frequency bin where the acoustic energy exceeds a threshold, typically 3 decibels (dB).
 These are comparatively simple indices, but the important point to note is that each index reveals different components or events in the acoustic sound-space.
 For example, a 30-minute cicada chorus is only seen in the CVR spectrogram starting at 6pm at 900 Hz.
 A strong event is shown at 4:30pm (1.8 kHz) in the *H*(t) spectrogram which is not so obvious in the other spectrograms.

 We have now introduced two new terms, *sound-space* and *acoustic event*. *Sound-space* is the abstract notion of a space with five-dimensions, one of time, one of frequency and three of physical space.
 It is the “space” in which acoustic events occur.
 An *acoustic event* is typically a single uninterrupted sound that can be attributed to the same source.
 The source might be single animal or a chorus of many animals (such as cicadas).
 A spectrogram reveals the distribution of acoustic energy in the time-frequency dimensions for a fixed point in space.
+(See Towsey, 2017[^TOW] for an account of how we calculate many acoustic indices.)

 ---